Devshirme

-Ottoman soldiers would take European Christian males, aged 8 to 20, from Eastern, Southern and Southeastern Europe, and relocate them to Istanbul, where they would be trained.
-The fact that many were taken forcibly from their parents has been the subject of criticism.
-The devshirme was often resented by locals though some Christian families volunteered their sons, as service offered good career options, specifically Albanians and Bosnians according to William Gervase Clarence-Smith.
-Recruits sometimes used their positions to help their family.
-The boys were forced to convert to Islam.
+Ottoman officials would take male Christian children, aged 7 to 20, from Eastern, Southern and Southeastern Europe, and relocate them to Istanbul, where they were converted, circumcised, assimilated and trained to serve in the Janissary infantry corps or for palace duties.
+Devshirme were rarely sold, though some could end up as slaves in private households.
+The fact that they were taken forcibly from their parents made the devshirme system resented by locals.
+However, revolts were rare, with the exception of a revolt against the devshirme in Albania in 1565.
+Ordered to cut all ties with their families, some managed to use their positions to help their families.
 Muslims were not allowed into the system (with some exceptions), but some Muslim families smuggled their sons in anyway.

-According to Speros Vyronis, "The Ottomans took advantage of the general Christian fear of losing their children and used offers of devshirme exemption in negotiations for surrender of Christian lands.
-Such exemptions were included in the surrender terms granted to Jannina, Galata, Morea, Chios, etc. Christians who engaged in specialized activities important to the Ottoman state were exempted from the blood tax on their children by way of recognition of the importance of their labors for the empire.
+According to Speros Vryonis, "The Ottomans took advantage of the general Christian fear of losing their children and used offers of devshirme exemption in negotiations for surrender of Christian lands.
+Such exemptions were included in the surrender terms granted to Jannina, Galata, Morea, Chios, etc. Christians who engaged in specialized activities important to the Ottoman state were exempted from the devshirme on their children by way of recognition of the importance of their labors for the empire.
 Exemption from this tribute was considered a privilege and not a penalty."

-Many scholars consider the practice of devishirme as violating Islamic law.
+Many scholars consider the practice of devshirme as violating Islamic law.
 David Nicolle writes that enslavement of Christian boys violates the dhimmi protections guaranteed in Islam, but Halil İnalcık argues that the devshirme were not slaves once converted to Islam.
 The boys were given a formal education, and trained in science, warfare and bureaucratic administration, and became advisers to the sultan, elite infantry, generals in the army, admirals in the navy, and bureaucrats working on finance in the Ottoman Empire.
 They were separated according to ability and could rise in rank based on merit.
 The most talented, the ichoghlani (Turkish iç oğlanı) were trained for the highest positions in the empire.
 Others joined the military, including the famed janissaries.

 The practice began to die out as Ottoman soldiers preferred recruiting their own sons into the army, rather than sons from Christian families.
-In 1594, Muslims were officially allowed to take the positions held by the devishirme and the system of recruiting Christians effectively stopped by 1648.
+In 1594, Muslims were officially allowed to take the positions held by the devshirme and the system of recruiting Christians effectively stopped by 1648.
 An attempt to re-institute it in 1703 was resisted by its Ottoman members, who coveted the military and civilian posts.
 Finally, in the early days of Ahmet III's reign, the practice of devshirme was abolished.